Chief Minister of Bangsamoro: Eligibility

 Only a member of the Bangsamoro Parliament, who is at least 25 years of age at the time of election, and a natural born citizen of the Philippines, is eligible to be elected as chief minister.
 The parliament is yet to hold an election with the region being led by an interim chief minister appointed by the president of the Philippines.

-Bangsamoro is set to have a regular set of elected officials by 2022.
+Bangsamoro is set to have a regular set of elected officials by 2025, postponed from the initial elections that were scheduled in 2022.